GGSDcode/GGSD/README.md

 ```

 ## Dataset Download
 You can find Cora, CiteSeer and PubMed dataset in the following url.
-Please download the graph dataset files.
+Please download the graph dataset file that you are going to use.
 https://github.com/tkipf/gcn/tree/master/gcn/data

 ## 1. Graph Dataset Preprocessing